florianhartig/BayesianTools/Publications/SpeichEtAl-SMCForModelCalibration/readme.md

 This folder documents the scripts used to generate the simulations described in the manuscript “Sequential Monte-Carlo algorithms for Bayesian model calibration – a review and method comparison” by M. Speich, C.F.
 Dormann and F. Hartig, currently in revision.

+## How to use the SMC function in your own work

 To **use the SMC function in your own work**, install the following development branch, which will soon be merged with the main BT branch and included in CRAN.
 This branch includes updated documentation and further integration of the SMC function in the BT environment.

 ```{r}